Calling 999

 All information about the patient is entered into a computerised priority dispatch system and the nearest appropriate and available resource will be sent out.

 If the patient's condition is immediately life threatening, breathing is absent /severely compromised or their life could be in danger, the Call Handler will give you simple, effective instructions on how to assist until the ambulance crew arrives to take over.
 This might include guiding you through the steps of carrying out CPR (Cardiopulmonary Resuscitation), dealing with choking or helping with childbirth.
-The ambulance service can provide foreign language interpreters if required.
+The ambulance service can provide language interpreters if required.

 TRY TO STAY CALM